bdsp-core/bdsp-core.github.io/_pages/quotes.md

 > "We've taught you that the earth is round, That red and white make pink, And something else that matters more -- We've taught you how to think."
 >
 > **--_Dr.
 Seuss, Hooray for Diffendoofer Day_**

+>  “I don't know what's the matter with people: they don't learn by understanding, they learn by some other way — by rote or something.
+Their knowledge is so fragile!”
+>
+> **-―_Richard Feynman, 1918-1988_**

 [Back to Top](#  )